integromat/vscode-apps-sdk/README-apps-local-development.md

 During the app clone to the local workspace, the `.gitignore` file is created automatically with the following files to exclude from GIT:

 - `.secret` directory, because contains the private API key(s).
-- `common.js` general code file, because it can contain some secrets or other private data.
-- `*.common.js` connection code file, because it can contain some secrets or other private data.